Chilledheart/yass/doc/yass_cli.md

   Enable padding support.

 * `--use_ca_bundle_crt`:
-  Use internal ca-bundle.crt instead of system CA store.
+  Use builtin ca-bundle.crt instead of system CA store.

 * `--cacert` _file_:
   Tells where to use the specified certificate _file_ to verify the peer.